 “I always start with task lighting, which means considering spaces that require specific functional lighting, some examples might include above a kitchen bench, at face level at the bathroom mirror, over desks surfaces or reading areas, and in cupboards.

 “Then I consider ambient lighting, which is the overall illumination of an area.
 It should create visual comfort.
 Consider lighting ceilings and walls, a softly illuminated wall can often be a better approach than a bunch of downlights in a room.

 “The use of uplighting on a clean ceiling allowing the light to reflect is probably the best way in my view of achieving ambient lighting.
 For example, a pendant over a kitchen bench with both direct and indirect lighting would achieve both.

 “It draws the eye to the visual statements and allows you to get creative.
-Some examples might be highlighting a painting or a textured wall, or adding some colour such as lighting a tree with green light.”
+Some examples might be highlighting a painting or a textured wall, using neon signs, or adding some colour such as lighting a tree with green light.”